The tides chime the time of high water lines

 On the 10th February we were granted Planning Approval for the Time and Tide Bell at North End Mablethorpe.
 A big thankyou to all who helped make this possible.

 We now need to raise a little more money to make sure the Bell can be emplaced this summer, 2017.
+(You can donate now electronically to our Co-op Bank account, number 65331183 sort code 089299.)
 If you would like to get involved in the project in any way, and we really could do with some more help, please don't hesitate to get in touch: e-mail us here.

-Next meeting of Friends of the Time and Tide Bell: 10th March 7pm at Bob's house.
-New people more than welcome; please do come and join in. e-mail us here for meeting details.
+Next committee meeting of Friends of The Lincolnshire Time and Tide Bell: 18th April 5pm at Mark's house. e-mail us here for meeting details.

 Watch and listen to the Appledore Time and Tell Bell ringing on YouTube

-Watch and listen to the Cemeas Time and Tell Bell ringing on YouTube
+Watch and listen to the Cemaes Time and Tell Bell ringing on YouTube

 See the Appledore Time and Tell Bell being installed and an interview with the artist on YouTube